raslan/throwaway/README.md

 - [x] Generate full user information for all types of testing purposes.
 - [x] Generate valid (but not real!) credit card numbers for validation testing.

+With release 1.0.0 you can now generate full users for the ultimate form filling experience!.

 ## Auditing/Contributing:
 This repository follows the [Conventional Commits](https://www.conventionalcommits.org/) standard and adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html), any pull requests or commits made as of release v0.0.1 must conform to these guidelines.